 \subsection{Natural parametrization}

-As we mentioned above the natural parametrization defined in \cite{LS} is a candidate for the right parametrization of $SLE$ curves which arise in the scaling limits of various discrete models.
-It has the scaling exponent which is $d$.
-Also under some mild conditions, it is the only parametrization that we can get (\cite[Proposition 2.2]{LS}).
-The definition goes as the following.\\
+As we mentioned above, the natural parametrization defined in \cite{LS} is a candidate for the geometric parametrization of SLE curves which arise in the scaling limits of various discrete models.
+Its scaling exponent is $d$.
+Also under some mild conditions, it is the only parametrization that satisfies certain natural conditions (\cite[Proposition 2.2]{LS}).
+The original definition goes as follows.\\

 Suppose that $D$ is a bounded domain and $z,w$ are distinct boundary points.
 Let $\gamma$ denote an $SLE_\kappa$ curve from $z$ to $w$ in $D$ and $t$ is the capacity parametrization inherited from $\mathbb{H}$.
-Put
+Set